pfheatwole/thesis/source/derivations.rst

 Notes to self
 -------------

-* If :ref:`paraglider_model:Reference point` said this section gives reasons that `R` should be in the xz-plane, then make sure this section covers that.
+* If :ref:`paraglider_systems:Reference point` said this section gives reasons that `R` should be in the xz-plane, then make sure this section covers that.

 * Doesn't Barrows use the *principal axes*?
 See my comment at the end of the